Inspiring Musical Growth.One Performance at a Time

 Resources

-Joining AFFMC/KCPMT connects you with a supportive community of dedicated music educators across the Kenai Peninsula and beyond. the state.
-Membership provides access to practical tools, shared expertise, and ongoing mentorship from experienced colleagues.
+Joining AKFMC connects you with a supportive community of dedicated music educators across the Kenai Peninsula, Anchorage, and throughout Alaska.
+Membership provides access to practical teaching tools, shared expertise, and encouragement from experienced colleagues who are passionate about music education.

 As a member, you’ll gain access to valuable resources, including:

-Sample pages of Music Theory tests for student practice
+• Sample Music Theory test pages for student practice